The controversies of ‘Cyberpunk 2077′s’ bungled launch, explained

 CD Projekt Red mandates crunch in its studio

-Back in 2019, CD Projekt Red co-found Marcin Iwiński told Kotaku in an interview that the company would treat its developers with “respect,” taking a “more humane” approach toward work schedules in an industry notorious for burning out employees with weeks and even months of overtime labor (referred to as “crunch” in the industry).
+Back in 2019, CD Projekt Red co-founder Marcin Iwiński told Kotaku in an interview that the company would treat its developers with “respect,” taking a “more humane” approach toward work schedules in an industry notorious for burning out employees with weeks and even months of overtime labor (referred to as “crunch” in the industry).
 Other studios like Rockstar (which, according to a report by Kotaku, imposed 100-hour workweeks to complete “Red Dead Redemption II”), have been heavily criticized for the practice.

 Despite its promises, CD Projekt Red instituted obligatory crunch on its employees with six-day workweeks in its lead up to launch, as reported by Bloomberg, to fix the remaining bugs and performance issues.
 It’s worth noting that not all crunch is mandated from on-high.
 Often, it happens without any acknowledgment or explicit say-so, and is a byproduct of mismanagement, poor planning or unforeseen obstacles coming up during development.